na-na-hi/renget/archive/tmd2character_spike.md

     Items in here cannot be stolen or lost during an adventure.
 They are kept protected in the base.
 However, they cannot be drawn from as they are in storage.
 Inventory should be updated outside an active adventure.
 Item Name | Description
 ------ | :----:
-1. Big Apple | 	Gives +4 to any outside-combat-action.
+1. Eᴍᴘᴛʏ | Vacant storage slot.
-2. Rawst Berry | Soothes the user.
-Heals Burn.
+2. Eᴍᴘᴛʏ | Vacant storage slot.

 **RP/QUEST STORAGE (∞ slots)**
 !!! note Inventory dedicated to extra stuff.